 Motorcycle racer dies at Colorado race he had won 4 times

 COLORADO SPRINGS, Colo.
-(AP) — A prominent motorcycle racer has died after he crashed near the finish line of a race he had won four times, the Colorado Springs Gazette reports .
+(AP) — A prominent motorcycle racer died Sunday after he crashed near the finish line of an event he had won four times, the Colorado Springs Gazette reported .

-The newspaper reports that Dunne, who is from Santa Barbara, California, crashed his 2019 Ducati Streetfighter V4 Prototype near the finish line.
+Dunne, 36, who is from Santa Barbara, California, crashed his 2019 Ducati Streetfighter V4 Prototype near the finish line, the newspaper reported.

 An ambulance was dispatched to the finish area after the crash.
 A Gazette reporter witnessed bike shrapnel going over the right edge of the road about 20 yards from the finish line.

-The newspaper says this is the seventh death associated with the Hill Climb.
+This is the seventh death associated with the Hill Climb, the Gazette reported.